 As a result, the opportunity to control various natural, social and production processes without direct human intervention (that is impossible or extremely limited now) will increase.
-At the fourth phase (of maturity and expansion) of the scientific cybernetic production principle (the 2070s and 2080s) the achievements of the Cybernetic Revolution will become quite systemic and wide-scale in its final phase (for more details see Grinin 2006a).
+At the fourth phase (of maturity and expansion) of the scientific cybernetic production principle (the 2070s and 2080s) the achievements of the Cybernetic Revolution will become quite systemic and wide-scale in its final phase.

 Below we single out the most important characteristics of the Cybernetic Revolution.
 One can observe them today, but they will realize in mature and mass forms only in the future.
-These features are closely interconnected and corroborating each other (for more details see Grinin and Grinin 2013a, 2013b).
+These features are closely interconnected and corroborating each other (for more details see Grinin L. and Grinin A. 2013a, 2013b; Grinin A. and Grinin L. 2015a, 2015b).